-- 2. Net proved fuel gas reserves included as a portion of marketable gas reserves were estimated to be $145 \ 10^9 \text{ft}^3$. - 3.
-Joint Development Area is abbreviated JDA.
+2. Net proved fuel gas reserves included as a portion of marketable gas reserves were estimated to be $145\ 10^9 ft^3$.

+3. Joint Development Area is abbreviated JDA.

 In comparing the detailed net proved reserves estimates by field prepared by DeGolyer and MacNaughton and by Hess, differences have been found, both positive and negative, resulting in an aggregate difference of approximately 2.6 percent when compared on the basis of net equivalent barrels.
-It is DeGolyer and MacNaughton's opinion that the total net proved reserves estimates prepared by Hess, as of December 31, 2022, on the properties evaluated and referred to above, when compared on the basis of net equivalent barrels by DeGolyer and MacNaughton.
+It is DeGolyer and MacNaughton's opinion that the total net proved reserves estimates prepared by Hess, as of December 31, 2022, on the properties evaluated and referred to above, when compared on the basis of net equivalent barrels, do not differ materially from those prepared by DeGolyer and MacNaughton.